UHDanke/gd_docs/triggers/items_and_timers.md

 The timer gets set to the stop value if it goes over the stop point.
 The timer will not stop if it starts or is unpaused from or past the stop value.

 **TimeMod** modifies the timer multiplier.
-The default multiplier is 1 per second.
+The default multiplier is 1.00.
-If **TimeMod** is 0 then the timer is unable to spawn groups.
+If **TimeMod** is 0.00 then the timer is unable to spawn groups.

 **Ignore Timewarp** is currently bugged and has no effect.